Eric Clapton: Continued success

 In 1981, Clapton was invited by producer Martin Lewis to appear at the Amnesty International benefit The Secret Policeman's Other Ball in London.
 Clapton accepted the invitation and teamed up with Jeff Beck to perform a series of duets – reportedly their first ever billed stage collaboration.
 Three of the performances were released on the album of the show, and one of the songs appeared in the film.
 The performances at London's Drury Lane theatre heralded a return to form and prominence for Clapton in the new decade.
 Many factors had influenced Clapton's comeback, including his "deepening commitment to Christianity", to which he had converted prior to his heroin addiction.

 After calling his manager and admitting he was an alcoholic, Clapton flew to Minneapolis–Saint Paul in January 1982 and checked in at Hazelden Treatment Center, located in Center City, Minnesota.
 On the flight over, Clapton indulged in a large number of drinks, for fear he would never be able to drink again.
 Clapton wrote in his autobiography:

 After being discharged, it was recommended by doctors of Hazelden that Clapton not partake in any activities that would act as triggers for his alcoholism or stress.
-But it did happen.
-Clapton would go back to the Hazelden Treatment Center in November 1987.
+Nonetheless, Clapton would go back to the Hazelden Treatment Center in November 1987.
 He has stayed sober ever since.
 A few months after his discharge from his first rehab, Clapton began working on his next album, against doctors' orders.
 Working with Tom Dowd, he produced what he thought as his "most forced" album to date, Money and Cigarettes.
 Clapton chose the name of the album "because that's all I saw myself having left" after his first rehabilitation from alcoholism.

 In 1984, he performed on former Pink Floyd member Roger Waters' solo album The Pros and Cons of Hitch Hiking, and participated in the supporting tour.
 Since then Waters and Clapton have had a close relationship.
 In 2005, they performed together for the Tsunami Relief Fund.
-In 2006, they performed at the Highclere Castle, in aid of the Countryside Alliance, playing two set pieces of "Wish You Were Here" and "Comfortably Numb".
+In 2006, they performed at the Highclere Castle in aid of the Countryside Alliance and played two set pieces of "Wish You Were Here" and "Comfortably Numb".
 Clapton, now a regular charity performer, played at the Live Aid concert at John F. Kennedy Stadium in Philadelphia on 13 July 1985, playing with Phil Collins, Tim Renwick, Chris Stainton, Jamie Oldaker, Marcy Levy, Shaun Murphy and Donald 'Duck' Dunn.
 When offered a slot close to peak viewing hours, he was apparently flattered.
 His album output continued in the 1980s, including two produced with Phil Collins, 1985's Behind the Sun, which produced the hits "Forever Man" and "She's Waiting", and 1986's August.